Baby Congestion: Decoding Baby's Snot

 Clear Baby Snot

-Clear is the most common type of snot and should not be any cause for alarm.
-This typical snot color could simply be your baby’s natural way of removing particles from their nose and keeping them out of their lungs.
-Clear snot can also be a sign of allergies, a reaction to cold or dry air, or the first signs of a cold.
+Clear is the most common type of snot and isn’t cause for alarm.
+This typical snot color is your baby’s natural way of removing particles from their nose and keeping them out of their lungs.
+Clear snot is also sign of allergies, a reaction to cold or dry air or the first signs of a cold.

 White Baby Snot

-Snot that has a white color is more common in babies over the age of one.
-The white color is caused by dairy consumption and is nothing to worry about.
+Snot that has a white color is more common in babies older than a year old.
+The white color is caused by dairy consumption and nothing to worry about.
 Milk makes mucus thicker, and babies and toddlers tend to consume a lot of dairy.
-As babies get older and turn into kids, white mucus can be a sign of dehydration.
+As babies get older, white mucus is also a sign of dehydration.

 Light Yellow Baby Snot

-Snot can turn yellow when it has been sitting in your baby’s nose or sinuses for a while.
-At first, this is nothing to be concerned about.
-It does not mean that your baby currently has a sinus infection.
-Snot can also turn yellow as a cold progresses into the thick snot phase.
-If your baby has yellow-colored snot for more than two weeks, consider making an appointment with your pediatrician to prevent a sinus infection from developing.
+Snot turns yellow when it’s been sitting in your baby’s nose or sinuses for a while but doesn’t mean your baby has a sinus infection.
+Snot also turns yellow as a cold progresses into creating thick snot.
+If your baby has yellow-colored snot for more than two weeks, talk to your pediatrician to ensure it’s not a sinus infection.

 Bright Yellow Baby Snot

-If your baby’s light yellow snot turns to a neon or bright yellow color, schedule an appointment with your pediatrician.
-This color may be a sign that your infant has already developed a sinus infection.
+If your baby’s light-yellow snot turns to a neon or bright yellow color, schedule an appointment with your pediatrician.
+This color is a sign your infant already developed a sinus infection.

 Green Baby Snot

-Your baby’s snot can turn green as a cold progresses, just like it can turn yellow.
-Green snot can also occur at the end of a sinus infection.
-If you see green snot in the mornings when your baby wakes up, there isn’t any need for worry.
-As you baby sleeps, bacteria collect in the mucus and turns the snot a green color.
-However, if your baby has green snot all day for several days, you should schedule an appointment with your pediatrician to have your infant examined for a sinus or other infection.
+Your baby’s snot may also turn green as their cold gets worse or at the end of a sinus infection.
+If you see green snot when your baby wakes up in the morning, there’s no need to worry.
+As you baby sleeps, bacteria collects in their mucus and turns snot a green color.
+However, if your baby has green snot all day for several days, schedule an appointment with your pediatrician to have your infant examined for an upper respiratory infection.

 Orange, Red, or Brown Baby Snot

-Colors ranging from bright red to orange and brown are all indicators that there is blood in your baby’s snot.
-Brown colors mean that older, dry blood is coming out of your baby’s nose.
-Brighter red colors are signs of new blood.
+Colors ranging from bright red, orange and brown all indicate there’s blood in your baby’s snot.
+Brown means older, dry blood is coming out of your baby’s nose.
+Brighter red is a sign of new blood.
 Everyone’s nose, including an infant’s, can bleed without any major reason.
-In the winter or dry weather, it is very easy for nasal passages to crack and bleed.
-There is no need to be concerned unless your baby has blood in their snot for several consecutive days.
-If that happens, schedule an appointment with your pediatrician.
+In the winter or during dry weather, it’s easy for nasal passages to crack and bleed.
+If your baby has red snot for several days in a row, schedule an appointment with your pediatrician.

 Black or Gray Baby Snot

-Snot tinged with black or gray is a sign that your baby has been around air pollution of some kind.
-Things like campfires, smoke, dust, dirt and other particles can get caught in your baby’s snot.
+Snot tinged with black or gray is a sign your baby has been around air pollution, like particles from campfires, smoke, dust or dirt that got caught in your baby’s snot.
 Even though your baby shouldn’t be around health hazards, this colored snot is a good thing.
-That is what snot is made to do.
-Your baby’s body works to prevent unhealthy particles from getting into their little lungs and causing problems.
+Your baby’s body is preventing unhealthy particles from getting into their little lungs.

 How to Get Snot Out of Baby's Nose

-Sometimes, your little guy or gal gets so plugged up that they need a little help.
-Say hello to a baby snot sucker!
+Sometimes, your little guy or gal gets so plugged up they need a little help.
+Say hello to a baby snot sucker.
 Or, more specifically, a baby nasal aspirator.
 You may have seen these little, pointed plastic bulbs at the hospital when your baby was born.
-These baby nose suckers are a safe and natural way to remove all of the excess snot from your baby’s nose.
+Baby nose suckers are a safe and natural way to remove excess snot from your baby’s nose.

 Steps to Suctioning Your Baby’s Nose